StefanSolves/StefanSolves/README.md

 Feel free to connect with me via [LinkedIn](https://linkedin.com/in/stefansolves)<br><br>

 🎉 **What I enjoy**  <br>
-Attending tech events to connect with like-minded professionals, explore cutting-edge technologies, and stay inspired by the latest trends in the industry.  <br><br>
+Attending tech events to connect with like-minded professionals, explore cutting-edge technologies, and stay inspired by the latest trends in the industry.
+As a **Google Developers Group (GDG) organiser**, I also enjoy bringing people together, fostering collaboration, and helping others learn and grow in tech.  <br><br>

 👨‍💻 **When I don't code**<br><br>
 I enjoy creating content about tech and my experiences at events on social media platforms like Instagram and TikTok.
 Stay tuned — content coming soon!<br>